Novated Lease Australia: A Complete Beginner’s Guide by Novated Finance Australia

 Types of Novated Leases

-1. Fully Maintained Novated Lease: This includes all vehicle running costs, such as fuel, maintenance, insurance, and registration, bundled into the lease payments.
+This lease includes running costs such as fuel, maintenance, insurance, and registration within the regular payment.

 Benefits of a Novated Lease